ASEIITO/WWD/README.md

 Estimated data download (version of August 21st, 2024): [Excel](https://github.com/ASEIITO/WWD/raw/main/wwd_data_20240821version.xlsx)

 ## Method
-Sentiment analysis: Wang and Ku (2016)

-LSS method: Brazys, Dukalskis and Müller (2023)
+The measurement based on sentiment analysis was conducted using a dictionary-based approach as outlined by Wang and Ku (2016).
+The measurement using the latent semantic scaling (LSS) method employed seed words from Brazys, Dukalskis, and Müller (2023).
+For details on LSS itself, please refer to Watanabe (2021).

 ## Graph